Brocken Transmitter

-Above the legs are three decks for directional radio transmission aerials.
-The new TV tower is not accessible to the public.
+In 1973 a 176 m high TV tower was built on Brocken with a free standing Antenna of Steel tube 123 m high, standing above a 53 m podium of reinforcement concrete with 4 legs and 3 platforms decks, constructed at same level of the hotel base, round for communication devices, shafts for cable and stairways for personnel access and directional radio transmission aerials, not accessible to the public.
+Later on 2007 the Antenna was reduced to 115 m high, making all tower a 168 m tall structure.

 While Germany was divided into East and West, the Brocken transmitter was used for TV and FM-transmissions, even though it lay in the restricted area of the east-west frontier (on the Eastern Side).
 Its location so close to the border enabled it to be received in parts of the West.

-In the first half of the 1990s the transmitting aerial of the old tower was removed and replaced by a radome holding air traffic control radar equipment.

-The Brocken Transmitter is property of Deutsche Telekom.